Kyosuko/Deploy-VMWARE/README.md

 Hi,

-Having had a school automation project aimed at creating virtual machines thanks to PowerCLI through PowerShell, following this I would like to share my scripts with you:
+Automation project aimed at creating virtual machines thanks to PowerCLI through PowerShell, following this I would like to share my scripts with you:

 - The script "Create Vm-v1.0" is the script to create several virtual machines from and with a confirmation at each creation of virtual machines.
 - The script "Auto-Deploy-v1.0" is the script in the business partner case (deployment for customers Ex: OVH, FFG ...) with many functions: